codie3611/Python-C-API-Advanced-Examples/example1_single-inheritance/README.md

 # Example1 - Inheritance

 This is the inheritance example.
 The important parts are commented in the source code.
 The main differences can be achieved by letting the inheritance-class struct inherit the base-class struct.
-The base-class type must also be to the inheritance-class type block (there is an argument).
+The base-class type must also be given to the inheritance-class type block (there is an argument).
+The inheritance-class struct may not contain the casual define, which one usually uses, when creating a class.

 # Example